Dead pedal: Implementation

 Dead pedals have never been a required addition to standard automobile pedal sets.
 This is because the advantages of having a dead pedal are most commonly associated with manual transmission cars.
 Furthermore, cars with left side drive often have a natural footrest because of the wheel well so it is more common to find the right-side drive cars with dead pedals.
 However, the dead pedal promotes safe driving habits by serving as a place for drivers to place their foot and prevent accidental left foot braking.
 It is not recommended to brake with the left foot because it is less confusing when switching between automatic and manual transmission cars.
 Resting one's foot on the brake pedal may also accidentally light up the brake lights when the vehicle is not decelerating.

-The use of the dead pedal is particularly prevalent in right-hand drive markets where the door's bulkhead cannot be used to rest the left foot, for example in the Renault Mégane.
+The use of the dead pedal is particularly prevalent in right-hand drive markets where the wheel well bulkhead cannot be used to rest the left foot, for example in the Renault Mégane.

 This area may also include other features not associated with direct operation of the vehicle, for instance, a foot button for control of the lights or radio.
-On certain models of Mercedes-Benz and Volvo vehicles, the parking brake is a pedal located here.
+On certain models of Mercedes-Benz and Volvo vehicles and many American trucks, the parking brake is a pedal located here.